IBM/fhe-toolkit-linux/automation/Getting_Started.md

     docker image rmi -f [docker image id in this example it was 86c15e968f8b]

-When a new image is signed there are a few keys that are created and become associated with that image.
+When a new image is signed, there are a few keys that are created and become associated with that image.
 If you wish to push that image to the virtual server again, you will need those keys to sign and verify.
 This is the key pair in the config file called the delegation key.
 It is signed using a repo key that is stored in `~/.docker/trust/private`.
 The name of the key is a random string that is generated.
 You will need to hang onto this key to re-sign this image and any others associated with it.
 You can remove the delegation key if you no longer need it, but leave the repo key unless you are going to create a new one.

  - delete the docker trust info